Top blog articles

 The way we illuminate the spaces in which we live, work, and play can have an important impact on the quality of our lives.
 As anyone who has ever worked or studied in a poorly lit space and wound up with a headache will know, improper lighting can affect your mood and even your health.
-Getting a handle on the basics of good lighting design will help you create a warm, inviting, and efficient home.
+Getting a handle on good lighting design basics will help you create a warm, inviting, and efficient home.

 The five types of lighting

 When designing a lighting plan, there are five types of lighting to consider.
 A great lighting scheme is flexible and adapts to the time, purpose, and occasion; for example, in the living room, you may want task lights to read by, an ambient light for socializing with friends, and some atmospheric lights for parties.
 Most design schemes will probably want to include all or a number of these five types: